SalesforceAIResearch/SCUBA/tutorials/bypass_mfa.md

 You can use the VNC viewer to check if the login is successful.
 Also you can check the `tmp` directory to see the screenshot of the desktop environment and the screenshot after logging in to Salesforce.

 > [!WARNING]
 > Unfortunately, you may need to run this step multiple times since the browser states may expire after some time.
-As far as we know, the browser states remain valid during our tests.
+As far as we know, the browser states remain valid during our tests and last for a few days.

 ## Temporarily By-pass two-way authentication (Deprecated as of 2025-10-20)
 - Click the `Setup` gear icon in the top right corner of the page and click `Setup` under the `Setup Menu`.